zhangzhics/CITS5503_Sem2/Labs/Lab4KMSEncryption.md

 ## Live Assessment Checkpoints

 Attend your scheduled lab and ask a lab facilitator to check your checkpoints in person.
 Complete the bucket policy, KMS setup, and both encryption scripts before joining the marking queue.
 Keep the Lab 4 bucket and KMS key until the facilitator completes the checkpoints.
 The checkpoints and cleanup take no more than four minutes.
-Have the cleanup Console pages or commands ready before joining the queue.
+Open the S3 and KMS Console cleanup pages before joining the queue.
 Screenshots and saved output do not replace live results.

 You may create a new Lab 4 bucket with the same contents as Lab 3.
 You do not need to retain the Lab 3 bucket.